 - Misaligned Bite: A misaligned bite, including conditions like overbite or underbite, can alter TMJ movement and cause discomfort in the long run.

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Bellefontaine Neighbors, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our TMD treatment approach in Bellefontaine Neighbors, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
 Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

-A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
+An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Because each Bellefontaine Neighbors, MO patient’s TMD situation is distinct, our diagnostic process is crafted to uncover the specific causes of your jaw discomfort.

-During your initial TMD consultation in Bellefontaine Neighbors, MO, a skilled Bellefontaine Neighbors, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-This diagnostic assessment may involve checking:
+In your initial TMD consultation in Bellefontaine Neighbors, MO, a qualified Bellefontaine Neighbors, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
+The assessment may involve an evaluation of:

 - Pain Points: Carefully palpating the jaw, neck, and surrounding muscles to detect sensitive areas or muscle tightness.